Shoulder Surgery

 Reverse shoulder replacement may be considered when:

 Reverse shoulder replacement involves the use of specialised implant components designed to change how the shoulder joint functions.
-The aim is to improve stability and allow the deltoid muscle to assist with lifting and moving the arm when the rotator cuff is no longer effective.
+The aim is to create a stable ball and socket to allow the deltoid muscle to assist with lifting and moving the arm, often when the rotator cuff is no longer effective.

-A reverse shoulder replacement prosthesis typically consists of the following components:
+A reverse shoulder replacement prosthesis typically consists of three main components:

 Careful implant selection and positioning are important in supporting functional outcomes and reducing the risk of complications such as instability or wear over time.